Amsterdam transport

 If you plan to stay in the city centre, the tram will be your first choice for transportation.
 Scattered across the city are many tram stops, with trams leaving regularly.
 If you have some more distance to cover, the subway and buses will come in handy as well.
 If you plan on using public transport a lot, keep in mind that:

-• If you have internet on your smartphone, remember 9292.
+• If you have internet on your smartphone, remember 9292.nl for the latest travel advice.
 Bookmark the website or download the app to get real-time travel advice for public transport.

 • Just like any other big city, public transport is popular with pickpockets.
 They have an extra eye out for unaware tourists.